jorgecarleitao/pyglet-gui/docs/api.rst

 2. :meth:`~pyglet_gui.core.Viewer.reload` the Viewer;
 3. :meth:`~pyglet_gui.core.Viewer.reset_size` the viewer.

-perform a Bottom-up drawing.
+perform a bottom-up drawing.
 If the Viewer changed size when it became pressed, this is propagated to the parent container and in the tree up to the container that didn't changed size, which means that a relayout of the GUI is only made to a certain branch of the tree, minimizing Batch operations.